We’ll be updating this article as often as possible. Last update: 16 March

 - contact your GP via phone or mail if you show symptoms

-- for information, you can contact the City of Brno Infoline at 800 140 800 (ask for an English-speaking operator, they have some)
+- or you can contact the City of Brno Infoline at 800 140 800 (ask for an English-speaking operator, they have some)

-- or if you can’t reach a national helpline: 800 129 921 or 1212.
-They will discuss your case and give you further recommendations.
+- or the national helpline: 800 129 921 or 1212.
+They will discuss your case and give you further recommendations

 3. Is the Brno Expat Centre open?